a11ywatch/docs/docs/services.md

 ---
-description: The main services that make the platform.
+description: The main services that make up A11yWatch Lite.
 Learn how each one works and how to make the most of it.
 id: services
 title: Services
 sidebar_label: Services